-The CBBCs are European style cash settled callable bull/bear contracts linked to the Index.
+The CBBCs are European style cash settled callable bull/bear contracts linked to the underlying Shares.
 Subject to no occurrence of a Mandatory Call Event (see "Mandatory call feature" below), the CBBCs can only be exercised on the Expiry Date.